-- Mobile-friendly— 77% of Americans own smartphones and 51% own tablets.
-Creating a storefront that’s mobile-friendly is no longer optional – it’s mandatory.
-If you want customers to engage with your product, they need to be able to purchase it anywhere, anytime.
-An effective e-commerce platform will help you create a storefront that’s usable on any platform.
+- Mobile-friendly— 81% of Americans own smartphones, and about 50% own tablets.
+Creating a mobile-friendly storefront is no longer optional – it’s mandatory.
+If you want customers to engage with your product, they need to be able to purchase it from anywhere.
+An effective ecommerce platform will help you create a storefront that’s usable on any platform.

 - Localization— Are you interested in making your product available to a global audience?
-If so, it’s important that your storefront can accommodate the currency that’s local to their country.
-If a customer’s only option to purchase your product is USD, it’s likely they’ll look elsewhere.
+If so, it’s essential that your storefront can accommodate the local currency to their country.
+If a customer’s only option to purchase your product is USD, they’ll likely look elsewhere.

-- Cart Reminders— An average of 69% of users abandon their carts before they go through with their purchase.
-Consider adopting an e-commerce platform that will send users email reminders when they’ve left something in their cart.
+- Cart Reminders— An average of 70% of users abandon their carts before they go through with their purchase.
+Consider adopting an ecommerce platform that will send users email reminders when they’ve left something in their cart.

 Harness the Power of Social Media

-You’ve created a site that will enable customers to purchase your product, but how will they know that the product’s available to purchase?
-Social media is the modern marketer’s best friend— the reach is long and it costs next to nothing.
-If you’re not taking advantage of social media to develop a relationship with your prospective customers, you’re missing out on an amazing opportunity to connect with your audience.
+You’ve created a site that will enable customers to purchase your product, but how will they know that the product’s available to buy?
+Social media is the modern marketer’s best friend— the reach is long, and it costs next to nothing.
+If you’re not taking advantage of social media to develop a relationship with your prospective customers, you’re missing out on a fantastic opportunity to connect with your audience.